francoismichel/i-d-quic-fec/draft-michel-quic-fec.md

 ~~~~
 {: #fig-source-symbol title="SOURCE_SYMBOL frame format"}

-The frame explicitly represents a SOURCE_SYMBOL.
+The frame explicitly represents a source symbol.
 The FEC Protected Payload
 field is analogous to the payload of a QUIC packet: it contains a
 sequence of frames that are protected by FEC.
 The SOURCE_SYMBOL frame
-contains frames just as QUIC packets do.
-The advantage of this approach
-is that the SOURCE_SYMBOL frame is idempotent: it is not related to
-its containing packet as it describes clearly the frames inside the source
+is idempotent and explicit: it exactly describes the frames inside the
-symbol.
-The main drawback is that existing QUIC implementations are not
+source symbol.
+The main drawback is that existing QUIC implementations
-used to write frames inside other frames which may increase the
+are not used to write frames inside other frames which may increase
-implementation cost of the approach.
+the implementation cost of the approach.
 An example of the use of the
-SOURCE_SYMBOL frame is shown in {{fig-sid-frame-example}}.
+SOURCE_SYMBOL frame is shown in {{fig-source-symbol-frame-example}}.

 ~~~~